ibalampanis/ai-ethics/guide.md

 In 2016, a Rembrandt painting, named “the Next Rembrandt”, was designed by a computer and created by a 3D printer, 351 years after the painter’s death.
 In order for such technological and artistic "skills" to be achieved, 346 Rembrandt paintings were analyzed pixel by pixel and upscaled by deep learning algorithms to create a unique database.
 After that, every detail of Rembrandt’s painting style and artistic identity could then be captured and set the foundation for an algorithm capable of creating a masterpiece.
 Then, a 3D printer recreated the texture of brushstrokes and layers of pain on the canvas for a breath-taking result that brought the painting to life and could trick any art expert.

+>Financial Fraud with Deepfake

+In February 2024 a finance worker in Hong Kong was scammed $25 million in a video call conference where all attendees were deepfake creations, including the Chief Financial Officer.
+Initially the worker received a message from the CFO regarding a confidential transaction that was later confirmed on the video call, therefore leading to the authorization of the transfer.
+Incidents like this indicate the threat posed by ai and deepfake technology regarding financial exploitation, identity theft and deception.
+As AI becomes more sophisticated and has the ability to create highly convincing video and audio content ethical concerns arise especially surrounding consent and the unauthorized use of one’s image and voice.

 ## Recommendation on the Ethics of Artificial Intelligence
 In November 2021 UNESCO produced the first-ever global standard on AI ethics the "Recommendation on the Ethics of Artificial Intelligence".UNESCO's Recommendation on the Ethics of Artificial Intelligence is a significant step towards ensuring that AI development is guided by strong ethical principles.
 The Recommendation interprets AI broadly as systems with the ability to process data in a way which resembles intelligent behaviour.
 What makes the Recommendation exceptionally applicable are its extensive Policy Action Areas, which allow policymakers to translate the core values and principles into action with respect to data governance, environment and ecosystems, gender, education and research, and health and social wellbeing, among many other spheres.